roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  This was my MOM doing this.
 I can't stress that fact enough.
 This is the woman who walked me to school when I was younger, who baked me cakes on my birthday, who took me trick-or-treating.
 Now, she was brazenly showing me her sexy, thong-clad ass.

  Mom looked back at me, over her shoulder, and her lips curled into a smug smile.
 I was frozen, staring at her exposed ass, so I made no effort to cover up my bulging erection, shown off plainly in my wet trunks.
 I had never seen my mom this exposed, so of course I reacted.
 Mom knew what a momentous occasion this was, and she was taking advantage.
 She had her son, who was engaged to the love of his life, enthralled at his own mom's hot ass.
 She had a 20 year old guy gawking at a 42-year-old's ass.
 She was not going to waist this opportunity.
-Report_Story #6